 Cardinality

-Cardinality defines how many instances of a property may exist for a particular subject instance.
+Cardinality defines how many value of a property may exist for a particular subject instance.
 For example, how many ages can a person have?
 The obvious answer is that a person can have at most one age at any one point in time.
-Thus cardinalities represent the number of instances at any one time.
+Thus cardinalities represent the number of instances at any one time – regardless of how it is represented.

-UML allows the cardinality of a property to be left unspecified.
-The concept modeling profile interprets unspecified cardinalities as being unconstrained - zero to many (“0..*”),..*”), this is consistent with our general rule that anything unsaid is unconstrained.
+UML allows the cardinality of a property to be left unspecified, in which case it defaults to 1..1.
+The concept modeling profile interprets unspecified cardinalities as 1 (one) based on UML defaults.
+Note that conceptual models do define what you may or must know or what the requirements of a data model are – they define what must be true about the world as it is conceived.